 Blackheads, enlarged pores, oily skin

-Blackheads are the result of excess oil, and for most people, they are caused by skin care products.
+Blackheads are a consequence of excess sebum and, for most people, they are caused by skin care products.
 A harsh cleanser is the product most likely to damage the skin barrier.
-When the skin’s natural protective oils are stripped away, the skin is forced to produce more oil to compensate.
+When the skin's natural protective oils are stripped away, the skin is forced to produce more sebum to compensate.
 Stress can also cause blackheads and enlarged pores.
 Blackheads and whiteheads can also indicate acne-prone skin.

 Daily Skin Care Routine